CoinFabrik/on-ink-integration-tests/test-cases/hash-bytes/README.md

 ## Comparison Integration vs E2E

-The function `get_hash_bytes` has been successfully validated in both integration and end-to-end test scenarios, demonstrating its robustness and consistent implementation.
+The function `hash_bytes` has been successfully validated in both integration and end-to-end test scenarios, demonstrating its robustness and consistent implementation.

 | #   | Test                                                   | Integration | E2E |
 | --- | ------------------------------------------------------ | :---------: | :-: |